FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
 - `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).
+- `:dl` This method corresponds to Dogleg Method (adapted for sparse problems).

 In contrast to the method described in Bai (2009), these methods accept datasets with more than one observation for a given pair id x time (or weights), and handle cases where both dimensions are large.
 They also tend to be faster.